 Are you a history buff?
 Interested in the Civil War?

-If so, please join us for our first Civil War Book Club on Saturday, May 11 from 10:00 AM to 12:00 PM.
+If so, please join us for our Civil War Book Club on Saturday, November 23 from 10:00 AM to 12:00 PM.

 Sam Wilson, Professor of History at the University of Rio Grande will be the moderator for the discussion.